The key to choosing the right engagement ring is to understand her style.

 Above all you want her to love the ring you give her when you propose.

 If you want to make sure that you are on the right track to her perfect ring the first thing you need to do is understand her style.
-Two of the key mistakes many men make when looking for an engagement ring are assuming it must be a diamond solitaire and not paying enough attention to her own personal style.
+Two of the key mistakes many men make when looking for an engagement ring are 1. to assume it must be a diamond solitaire and 2. not pay enough attention to her personal style.

 Is she An Old-Fashioned Girl?
 A Girly Girl?
 The Modern Woman?
 The Sporty Type?
 No-fuss, No-frills?
 Miss Practical?
 Fashionista?
 A Hopeless Romantic?
 Rock 'n Roll?
 Big Rocks Rock?
 Plain and Simple?
 Traditional?
 Quirky?
 Eco-Warrior? …….
 The possibilities are endless and the more you get a feel for the detail of her style, the more successful will be your quest.

 These days a woman does not want a standard solitaire diamond – she wants something unique and personal to her, not a ring that a hundred other women wear.

 Also, diamonds are starting to be replaced in popularity by more interesting Precious Gemstones like sapphire, emerald, aquamarine, tourmaline and ruby.
 When it comes to these gemstones you REALLY do need to know what you are doing - particularly what will last and what won’t.

 But how do you make sure it will be a ring she will love?
 When you start to look you might conclude that making a decision on the right ring is almost as hard as deciding who you want to marry.
 And in the shops they all start to look the same – rows and rows and rows of generic white diamond rings in white gold or platinum.
 Too much choice and too little variety at the same time.